Skip to main content

 Execution platforms can improve status visibility, timestamps, and audit trails, including Gruv where supported, but accountability still stays with your team.
 Coverage varies by market and program, so confirm scope before relying on automated steps and keep a manual fallback for uncovered tasks.

 This section is a controls guide, not a complete legal checklist.
-The provided sources do not establish specific Chapter 560, section 560.126, or Form OFR-560-01 duties, so keep those items for direct validation in primary legal sources before filing decisions.
+Verify specific Chapter 560, section 560.126, or Form OFR-560-01 duties directly in primary legal sources before making filing decisions.

 A useful scale checkpoint is to test whether a new reviewer can trace one completed decision from source text to final filing artifact without additional explanation.
 If they cannot, tighten the log before your next cycle.